cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 ### Update queries

-Now we want to modify a specific element in the array, lets say we want to do the assignment $a[i] = x$.
+Now we want to modify a specific element in the array, let's say we want to do the assignment $a[i] = x$.
 And we have to rebuild the Segment Tree, such that it correspond to the new, modified array.

 This query is easier than the sum query.